Skip to main content

 Teamwork

 Teamwork is about bringing together distinct personalities with different individual goals who are willing to work hard—both for each other and towards a common purpose.
 Athletes have the unique ability to self-manage and improve themselves while working with their teammates to achieve a shared vision.
-This mentality can be applied to logistics sales and often leads to great individual and team success.
+This mentality can be applied to logistics sales and often leads to both individual and team success.

 Passion